-- (1) All Mass Gatherings are hereby prohibited under the powers and authority set forth in the New Mexico Public Health Act, and all regulations promulgated pursuant thereto.
+(1) All Mass Gatherings are hereby prohibited under the powers and authority set forth in the New Mexico Public Health Act, and all regulations promulgated pursuant thereto.
 This prohibition does not apply to necessary operations of essential businesses.
-Churches, synagogues, mosques, and all other houses of worship shall adhere to this restriction, but nothing in this order is intended to preclude these faith-based institutions from holding services through audiovisual means. - (2) All businesses, except those entities identified as "essential businesses", are hereby directed to reduce the in-person workforce at each business or business location by 100%.
-"Essential businesses" may remain open provided they minimize their operations and staff to the greatest extent possible.
-Further, all essential businesses shall adhere to social distancing protocol and maintain at least six-foot social distancing from other individuals, avoid person-to-person \cdot contact, and direct employees to wash their hands frequently.
+Churches, synagogues, mosques, and all other houses of worship shall adhere to this restriction, but nothing in this order is intended to preclude these faith-based institutions from holding services through audiovisual means.

+(2) All businesses, except those entities identified as "essential businesses", are hereby directed to reduce the in-person workforce at each business or business location by 100%, except as provided herein.
+Retail businesses that are not "essential businesses" may operate to the minimum extent necessary to provide curbside pickup and/or delivery services to customers but only if they are legally permitted to provide their services through pickup and/or delivery.

+(3) "Essential businesses" may remain open provided they minimize their operations and staff to the greatest extent possible.
+Further, all essential businesses shall adhere to social distancing protocol and maintain at least six-foot social distancing from other individuals, avoid person-to-person contact, and direct employees to wash their hands frequently.
 All essential businesses shall ensure that all surfaces are cleaned routinely.